menandmice/micetro_docs/guides/implementation/architecture.rst

 Server Controller(s)
   Minimal-footprint service handling communication between Men&Mice Central and the connected services. *Some services can be connected natively to Central and don't need a Server Controller.*

-User interface(s)
+User interface
-  Users can manage connected services through a browser-based UI (primary) and a Windows application (transitional, will be deprecated in favor of the web application).
+  Users manage connected services through a browser-based UI.

 .. image:: ../../images/micetro-mockup-2.png
   :width: 100%